 Our history

-The Cook Islands Child Welfare Association (CICWA) is the oldest non-profit organisation in the Cook Islands, operating continuously for over 90 years.
+The Cook Islands Child Welfare Association (CICWA) is the oldest non-profit organisation in the Cook Islands, operating continuously for almost 100 years.

 It was formed in 1931 by Dr Edward Pōhau Ellison, Chief Medical Officer to the Cook Islands.
-Dr Ellison worked with the formidable Au Vaine, womens commmittee, who volunteered their time to help clinical nurses conduct community health checks and house inspections (Tutaka) across Rarotonga until the 1950s, presenting the winning village with the Ellison Cup.
+Dr Ellison worked with the formidable Au Vaine, womens commmittee, who volunteered their time to help clinical nurses conduct community health checks and house inspections (Tutaka) across the Cook Islands.

-Today, we work closely with Te Marae Ora and public health nurses to monitor the health of young children aged 0-4 years, hosting Paunu clinics (baby health checks) across Rarotonga and the Pa Enua.
+Today, we work closely with Te Marae Ora - Ministry of Health and community health nurses to monitor the health of young children aged 0-4 years, hosting Paunu clinics (baby health checks) across Rarotonga and the Pa Enua.
+We also run educational workshops about child and family health, plus free antenatal classes under the NUI brand.

 Our founder